joshualiuxu/qcmi/README.md

   + cal_betacon() calculates the contributions of microbial associations on beta diversity

-For a detailed introduction, please see Tutorial.r.
+For a detailed introduction, please see https://joshualiuxu.github.io/.